jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyter-lab-for-recas-users.md

 ### 3.1) Additional paths to mount

-By default your personal home directory (usually `/lustrehome/{username}`) is mounted inside your Jupyter Lab instance.
+By default your personal home directory (usually `/lustrehome/{username}`) is mounted inside your Jupyter Lab instance **DO NOT INSERT YOUR PERSONAL HOME DIRECTORY HERE**.

 This configuration section allows you to mount additional and **ALREADY CREATED** directories, like those used to shared files in a team.